quii/learn-go-with-tests/generics.md

 Ideally, we don't want to have to make specific `AssertX` functions for every type we ever deal with.
 We'd like to be able to have _one_ `AssertEqual` function that works with _any_ type but does not let you compare [apples and oranges](https://en.wikipedia.org/wiki/Apples_and_oranges).

-Generics offer us a way to make abstractions (like interfaces) by letting us **describe our constraints** in ways we cannot currently do.
+Generics offer us a way to make abstractions (like interfaces) by letting us **describe our constraints**.
+They allow us to write functions that have a similar level of flexibility that `interface{}` offers but retain type-safety and provide a better developer experience for callers.

 ```go
 func TestAssertFunctions(t *testing.T) {